Os (Fringe): Reviews

 Reviews of the episode were generally positive.
 Ken Tucker from Entertainment Weekly praised guest actor Alan Ruck's "sustained, understated" performance, and also called Olivia being revealed as Bell's vessel "a clever development," especially praising actress Anna Torv's imitation of Nimoy's voice rather than "doing the obvious thing and hav[ing] her lip-synch Nimoy reading the lines."
 The A.V.
-Club's Emily VanDerWerff graded the episode with a B−, explaining that unlike Tucker, she thought the idea of "soul magnets" was "just so goofy that it's almost too much for me to handle".
+Clubs Emily VanDerWerff graded the episode with a B−, explaining that unlike Tucker, she thought the idea of "soul magnets" was "just so goofy that it's almost too much for me to handle".
 VanDerWerff also felt there wasn't much of a connection between the episode and the ongoing storyline "until the show tries to force one in a way that doesn't feel as elegant as the show usually makes this stuff feel".
 She did however praise Ruck as "well-cast," and wrote the episode "very nearly managed" to parallel Walter's "desperate measures to the desperate measures of other men also trying to save themselves or their children through science," which the reviewer considered the strongest asset of the show.

 "There are a lot of great ideas, and there are a lot of terrible ones, but the show's consistent, rock solid execution keeps it from embarrassing itself too much.
 It's only as I sit down to write about it now that I realize how dangerously close this episode came to being utterly ridiculous.
 And to a degree, that's what's so great about Fringe this season: It walks the line between perfect and ridiculous so well and walks it with such a straight face that it almost deserves points just for trying."